slevi-1509/Friends-Zone-Project/README.md

 Added option on post page:
 An OpenAI module was added, clicking the button will open a "New OpenAI post" modal.
-You can enter any object, a request will be sent to OpenAI api, and will return a post created by OpenAI with a title, body and an Image.
+You can enter any subject, a request will be sent to OpenAI api, and return a response with a post created by OpenAI with a title, body and an Image.
-Ypu can edit the returned post and save it to the database.
+You can edit the returned post and save it to the database.

 *** *** ***